ACS Collectors’ Conifer of the Year 2006 to Present

-Pinus cembra ‘Herman’ — a selection of Swiss stone pine, often promoted under the trade name of Prairie Statesman, attesting to its origin and to its prominent, refined appearance.
-‘Herman’ is an extremely hardy, drought resistant specimen, suitable for harsh,natural or urban settings and yet has an elegant, stately manner.
+Pinus cembra ‘Herman’ — a selection of Swiss stone pine, often promoted under the trade name of Prairie Statesman™, attesting to its origin and to its prominent, refined appearance.
+‘Herman’ is an extremely hardy, drought resistant specimen, suitable for harsh, natural or urban settings and yet has an elegant, stately manner.
 It has a narrow form with a strong central leader and lateral branches which curve upward and inward, allowing it to resist snow loads well.
 USDA Zones 3 to 7.

-Pinus parviflora ‘Tanima-no-yuki’ — “Snow of the Valley” in the Japanese language; this lovely pine of unknown origin produces new growth that elongates in colors of pink, cream and green.
+Pinus parviflora ‘Tanima no yuki’ — “Snow of the Valley” in the Japanese language; this lovely pine of unknown origin produces new growth that elongates in colors of pink, cream and green.
 The pink fades as the curved needles unfurl and the plant appears to have been flocked or dusted with snow.
-Intense summer sun can bum the variegated needles so site this where it will be protected from afternoon sun.
+Intense summer sun can burn the variegated needles so site this plant where it will be protected from afternoon sun.
 High, overhead shade is the best in hotter climates.
 USDA Zones 5 to 7.

-Pinus x schwerinii ‘Wiethorst’ — an interspecific hybrid of Eastern white pine (Pinus strobus ) and Himalayan white pine (Pinus wallichiana ), first discovered near Berlin, Germany in 1905; it combines the characteristic long, graceful leaf of wallichiana with the superior cold hardiness of strobus.
+Pinus × schwerinii ‘Wiethorst’ — an interspecific hybrid of eastern white pine (Pinus strobus ) and Himalayan white pine (Pinus wallichiana ), first discovered near Berlin, Germany in 1905; it combines the characteristic long, graceful leaf of wallichiana with the superior cold hardiness of strobus.
 ‘Wiethorst’ is a narrow pyramidal dwarf.
 USDA Zones 4 to 7.

-Abies koreana ‘Kohouts Icebreaker’ — a slow-growing, miniature cultivar originally found as a witch’s broom on Horstmann’s Silberlocke’ by Jörg Kouhout of Prietitz, Germany, in 1998.
+Abies koreana ‘Kohouts Icebreaker’ — a slow-growing, miniature cultivar originally found in 1998 as a witch’s broom on Horstmann’s Silberlocke’ by Jörg Kouhout of Prietitz, Germany.
 Like its parent, its curling needles show their silvery undersides, but because it’s a tight, round ball, ‘Kohouts Icebreaker’ provides a more intense silver-white effect in the garden.
 USDA Zones 5 to 7.

 Picea abies ‘Gold Drift’ — this selection of Norway spruce was discovered by Bob Fincham of Coenosium Gardens, Eatonville, Washington as a yellow sport on Picea abies ‘Reflexa’.
 ‘Gold Drift’s’ new growth is lime green in early spring which becomes a vibrant gold in the late spring and summer sun.
 The gold persists until winter; the color will become more subdued as the winter season progresses.
 USDA Zones 3 to 7.

-Pinus mugo ‘Carstens’ — a slow-growing, compact, broadly globose form of mugo pine.
+Pinus mugo ‘Carstens’ — a slow-growing, compact, broadly globose form of mountain pine.
 It develops intense bright yellow color as the cold weather intensifies.
 USDA Zones 2 to 7.

 Cunninghamia konishii ‘Little Leo’ — a miniature selection of Taiwan coffin fir with a flattened, round, pin cushion form and a ground-hugging habit.
 ‘Little Leo’ performs well in USDA Zones 7 to 9 and under hot, humid conditions.

 Sciadopitys verticillata ‘Picola’ — this variety of Japanese umbrella pine features short, deep-green needles and dwarf, pyramidal stature.
-In10 years it will only be 2 feet (60 cm) tall and 1.5 feet (50 cm) wide.
+In 10 years it will only be 2 feet (60 cm) tall and 1.5 feet (45 cm) wide.
 It is adaptable in USDA Zones 5 to 7.

 Cedrus brevifolia ‘Kenwith’ — a small Cypriot cedar with the unique combination of tiny needles and an upright miniature tree-like habit.
 USDA Zones 7 to 9.